ng-Classic/ng-classic/aio/content/guide/devtools.md

 </div>

-Earlier on the change detection timeline, you can find how much time Angular spent in this cycle.
+Earlier on the change detection timeline, you can find how much time Angular Classicspent in this cycle.
-Angular DevTools attempts to estimate the frame drop at this point to indicate when the execution of your application might impact the user experience.
+Angular ClassicDevTools attempts to estimate the frame drop at this point to indicate when the execution of your application might impact the user experience.

-Angular DevTools also indicates what triggered the change detection \(that is, the change detection's source\).
+Angular ClassicDevTools also indicates what triggered the change detection \(that is, the change detection's source\).

 ### Understand component execution